signal11/pic_linker_script/README.txt

 -----------
 Run ./gen_linker_scripts.sh .
 All the generated files will go in output/ .

-Adding Suport for New Microcontrollers
+Adding Support for New Microcontrollers
 ---------------------------------------
 To add an MCU in an already supported family (currently PIC24F), all you should need to generate is a *_mem.txt and a *_regs.txt for your micro.
 For the _mem.txt file, start with one that exists already and modify it.
-For the *_regs.txt file, you'll need to make one using the datahseet for your MCU.
+For the *_regs.txt file, you'll need to make one using the datasheet for your MCU.
-Use the exact names and addresses of the registers in the datahseet in the *_regs.txt file.
+Use the exact names and addresses of the registers in the datasheet in the *_regs.txt file.
 Use the full name of the MCU as the prefix to the filenames.
 Add another line to gen_linker_scripts.sh with your microcontroller in it.
 Use pic24fj64gb002_*.txt as a template if you want.